-These will be be timed multiple choice and fill in the blank quizzes that you will take on Brightspace.
-Each quiz will be available on Brightspace for 8 hours.
-So you can choose when in that 8 hour window you want to take it.
-But once you open the quiz you will have only 30 minutes to submit your answers.
+These will be be timed multiple choice, short answer and fill in the blank quizzes that you will take on Brightspace.
+Each quiz will be available on Brightspace during our regular class time on the dates indicated in the schedule below.
 Information about what to expect on individual quizzes will be posted on Brightspace.
 If you miss a quiz due to illness or exceptional circumstance contact me immediately to schedule a make-up quiz.